mukesh-kk/website/gitpod/docs/introduction/learn-gitpod/the-life-of-a-workspace.md

 The timeout will always be reset to the full 30 minutes (or other applicable timeout depending on your subscription) by any activity&thinsp;—&thinsp;mouse move or keystroke&thinsp;—&thinsp;in the editor.
 If the editor is still open but the corresponding workspace has stopped, a dialog will pop up that lets you start the workspace again.
-Alternatively, you can just reload the browser or go to your [workspaces](https://gitpod.io/workspaces) and restart the workspace.
+Alternatively, you can just reload the browser or go to your [Workspaces Dashboard](https://gitpod.io/workspaces) and restart the workspace.

 For convenience, closing the browser window/tab containing the workspace reduces the timeout to 3 minutes.

 ### What happens if my workspace times out?

 Not to worry, your changes are safe.
-You can navigate back to https://gitpod.io, look for your stopped workspace and start it again to continue working.
+You can navigate back to [Workspaces Dashboard](https://gitpod.io/workspaces), look for your stopped workspace and start it again to continue working.

 ### I want my team / client to review my work